What is APCC?

 Through the BRIDGE Challenge Trip, children from Fukuoka are dispatched across the world during Japanese spring and summer vacation.
 The children take on challenges in intercultural communication while experiencing the local lifestyle first-hand.

-This year, due to the COVID-19 pandemic concerns, the APCC BRIDGE Summer Camp will be a scaled-down event, to be held from 19 to 28 Jul 2021 during the Japanese summer vacation.
 The all-expenses covered programme includes round-trip airfare (including tax), insurance, transportation and accommodation in Japan, and meals during the entire stay in Fukuoka.
-The selection of the children (through the interview) will be conducted by the liaison office (undertaken by JCS), who will also follow up with all necessary administrative works and submissions of all documentations.
-The selected JAs will have to pay a token sum of US$200 to cover the registration fees payable to APCC and other expenses (which is heavily subsidised by JCS, Singapore).
+The selection of the children (through the interview) will be conducted by the liaison office (undertaken by JCS), including overseeing the submission of all documentation.
+The selected JAs will have to pay a token sum of US$150 to cover the registration fees payable to APCC and other expenses (which is heavily subsidised by JCS, Singapore).